-Jesus said, “I and the Father are one” (John 10:30).
-He said, “For I have come down from heaven, not to do my own will but the will of him who sent me” (John 6:38).
+Jesus said, “I and the Father are one” (Joh 10:30).
+He said, “For I have come down from heaven, not to do my own will but the will of him who sent me” (6:38).
 Jesus is the very embodiment of God’s intention to save us.
 This is God’s idea—this salvation—and Jesus is the very vessel of divine salvation.
 He is the incarnation of God’s tender mercy.
 Salvation is of God.
 It’s wholly of God and it’s all of God, Father, Son and Holy Spirit.
 Salvation is a Triune endeavor from beginning to end.
-You never can separate the triune God and pit them one against the other.
+You can’t ever separate the triune God and pit them one against the other.
+That is not true.
 Simeon saw that clearly, and he saw it quite literally, too.
-He was holding the vessel of his own salvation in his arms.
+He was holding the very vessel of his own salvation in his arms.
 And now everything else he said here elaborated on that salvation—it unpacked it.

-It’s what Simeon said next, though, that caused Joseph and Mary to marvel.
+Ant it’s what Simeon said next, though, that caused Joseph and Mary to marvel.
 Take a look at verses 31 to 32.
 He said, “My eyes have seen your salvation that you have prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to your people Israel.”
 Simeon was praising God for the salvation that he had prepared.
-That’s a word that refers to getting everything ready, taking care of all the details.
+That’s a word that refers to getting everything ready—prepared taking care of all the details.
 God has prepared all things for his own glory, and his preparation started way before time began.
 It started before the creation of the world.
 God has endured objects of wrath prepared for destruction—Romans 9:22—as well as vessels of mercy prepared beforehand for glory, Romans 9:23.
-That’s us—his people.
+That’s us, his people.
 And Ephesians 2:10 says, God “created us in Christ Jesus for good works, which [again] God prepared beforehand that we should walk in them.”
 God has done a lot of preparation.
 He’s done a lot of thinking, and he’s putting it into effect here.
-Jesus actually illustrated this word “prepared” when he compared God’s preparation for the kingdom that’s given to those he invites into the kingdom—he compared it to a wedding feast to which those who were invited were told, “See, I have prepared my dinner, my oxen and my fat calves have been slaughtered and everything is ready.
+Jesus actually illustrated this word “prepared” when he compared God’s preparation for the kingdom that’s given to those he invites into the kingdom—he compared it to a wedding feast that was prepared and inviting the guests to it Jesus said tell those who are invited, tell them this, “See, I have prepared my dinner, my oxen and my fat calves have been slaughtered and everything is ready.
 Come to the wedding feast.”

 Divine preparation judged Israel’s sin and idolatry, punishing the nations through conquest and exile and then bringing them back to the land again where they would long and pine and ache for redemption and restoration.
 Divine preparation readied God’s people to have Messianic expectation as they waited and looked as God pointed them to himself as the only hope—he only one who could save and deliver them.